 Equity of investment accountholders' share of income is calculated based on the applicable local laws and based on the underlining individual Mudaraba contract.
-It represents the income generated from joint investment accounts and after deducting other expenses include all expenses incurred by the Group including specific provisions.
+It represents the income generated from joint investment accounts and after deducting other expenses.
+Other expenses include all expenses include all expenses include generated by the Group including specific provisions.
 The Group's share is deducted before distributing such income.